OnixClient-Scripts/OnixClient_Scripts/Scripting_Documentation.md

 someText = "hi this is me"
 ### **client.settings.addInfo("someText")**
--- First parametter is name of text variable
+-- First parametter is name of text variable<br/>
 -- The text of that variable can change and it will update

 wanaDie = false
 ### **client.settings.addBool("Do you want to die?", "wanaDie")**
--- Will add a toggle option with default value of false
+-- Will add a toggle option with default value of false<br/>
 dieCount = 3
 ### **client.settings.addInt("Do you want to die?", "dieCount", 0, 250)**
--- Adds a slider with integer numbers
+-- Adds a slider with integer numbers<br/>
 -- The last two parameters for int is minimum and maximum

 textSize = 0.8
 ### **client.settings.addFloat("Do you want to die?", "textSize", 0.2, 3.5)**
--- Adds a slider with .00 at the end
+-- Adds a slider with .00 at the end<br/>
 -- The last two parameters for int is minimum and maximum

 keybind = 0x45
 ### **client.settings.addKeybind("Suicide Key", "keybind")**
--- Adds a key setting with default value of A
+-- Adds a key setting with default value of A<br/>
 -- See [Windows Virtual KeyCodes](https://docs.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes)

 ### **color = {255,0,0} --you can also specify the default opacity {255,0,0,255}**
 ### **client.settings.addColor("Text Color", "color")**
--- To access the color after addColor you must do color.r
+-- To access the color after addColor you must do color.r<br/>
 -- Its now a table with {r g b a} defined

 You can add a bool after the 2nd parameter if you want opacity to be visible or no